 We operate in three core businesses - Natural Gas Pipelines, Liquids Pipelines and Energy.
-As a result of our acquisition of Columbia Pipeline Group, Inc. (Columbia) on July 1, 2016 and the sale of the U.S. Northeast power business, we determined that a change in our operating segments was appropriate.
-Accordingly, we consider ourselves to be operating in the following five segments: Canadian Natural Gas Pipelines, U.S. Natural Gas Pipelines, Mexico Natural Gas Pipelines, Liquids Pipelines and Energy.
-This provides information that is aligned with how management decisions about our business are made and how performance of our business is assessed.
-We also have a non-operational Corporate segment consisting of corporate and administrative functions that provide governance and other support to our operational business segments.
+In order to provide information that is aligned with how management decisions about our businesses are made and how performance of our businesses is assessed, our results are reflected in five operating segments: Canadian Natural Gas Pipelines, U.S. Natural Gas Pipelines, Mexico Natural Gas Pipelines, Liquids Pipelines and Energy.
+We also have a Corporate segment, consisting of corporate and administrative functions that provide governance, financing and other support to the Company's business segments.

-Natural Gas Pipelines and Liquids Pipelines are principally comprised of our respective natural gas and liquids pipelines in Canada, the U.S. and Mexico, as well as our regulated natural gas storage operations in the U.S. Energy includes our power operations and the non-regulated natural gas storage business in Canada.
+Natural Gas Pipelines and Liquids Pipelines are principally comprised of our respective natural gas and liquids pipelines in Canada, the U.S. and Mexico, as well as our regulated natural gas storage operations in the U.S. Energy includes our power operations and our unregulated natural gas storage business in Canada.

-Summarized below are significant developments that have occurred in our Natural Gas Pipelines, Liquids Pipelines and Energy businesses, respectively, and certain acquisitions, dispositions, events or conditions which have had an influence on those developments, during the last three financial years and year to date in 2018.
+Summarized below are significant developments that have occurred in our Natural Gas Pipelines, Liquids Pipelines and Energy businesses, respectively, and certain acquisitions, dispositions, events or conditions which have had an influence on those developments, during the last three financial years and year to date in 2019.
 Further information about changes in our business that we expect to occur during the current financial year can be found in the Canadian Natural Gas Pipelines, U.S. Natural Gas Pipelines, Mexico Natural Gas Pipelines, Liquids Pipelines and Energy sections of the MD&A, which sections of the MD&A are incorporated by reference herein.